Monitors head into Ukraine's badlands - armed with a sheet of paper

 Patience, impartiality and painstaking work aimed at building trust is what the game is all about, they say.

-Though they face tough odds, the organisation has a track record of quietly and without fanfare untangling conflicts in troubled corners of the former Communist bloc.
+Though they face tough odds, the organization has a track record of quietly and without fanfare untangling conflicts in troubled corners of the former Communist bloc.

 Its teams are often ex-military people, have usually been in other ex-Soviet hotspots, and they include mediators seconded from Russia - a crucial factor if they are to win the confidence of armed pro-Russian groups in eastern Ukraine.